Rise of the Planet of the Apes: Plot

 Attempting to warn Will at his home, Franklin sneezes blood onto Hunsiker and is later discovered dead.
 Will attempts to reclaim Caesar, but Caesar decides to stay.
 He escapes and steals the ALZ-113 canisters from Will's house and enhances the intelligence of the other apes in the shelter.
-When Dodge attempts to get him back into his cage, Caesar reveals he can speak; he fights with Dodge while freeing the apes, inadvertently killing him.
+When Dodge attempts to get him back into his cage, Caesar reveals he can talk; while freeing the apes, he fights with Dodge, whose cattle prod electrocutes him.
 The apes flee, releasing Koba and the remaining apes from Gen-Sys, and freeing additional apes from the San Francisco Zoo.
 A battle ensues as the apes fight their way past a police blockade on the Golden Gate Bridge in an attempt to escape into the redwood forest.
-To rescue Caesar, Buck sacrifices himself to down a helicopter.
+To save Caesar, Buck sacrifices himself to down a helicopter.
 Koba pushes the helicopter, with Jacobs still inside, into the sea.

 As the apes find their way into the forest, Will finds and warns Caesar that the humans will hunt them, begging him to return home.
 Caesar hugs him and says he is home.
 Will accepts Caesar's wishes and the apes embrace their new lifestyle in the forest.
 Meanwhile, Hunsiker, now infected with ALZ-113, arrives at San Francisco International Airport for his flight.
 He eventually spreads the virus around the planet, leading to a deadly pandemic.